kamrik/IntroText/labs/lab_03.md

 **Questions to Consider**:
 - Why does the ASCII art break down when pasted into Markdown without the code block guards?
+- Because Markdown collapses spaces and lines unless told to preserve them.
+Code blocks tell Markdown to **keep exact spacing and formatting**.
 - What is the benefit of using a fixed-width (monospaced) fonts when working with ASCII art?
+Monospaced fonts ensure all characters are the **same width**, which keeps ASCII art aligned properly.
 ---

 ### Checklist for Completing the Exercise: